julianikulski/bike-sharing/README.md

 * Random Forests
 * XGBoost

+In addition to those three advanced machine learning models, I also used a naive baseline model (last value method) to compare the ML models' performances to a benchmark.

-I used three different performance metrics:
+I used three different performance metrics to determine how well these models can predict bike sharing:
 * MAE (mean average error)
 * RMSE (root mean squared error)
 * RMSLE (root mean squared log error)

 ## File Description <a name="description"></a>
-This project includes one Jupyter notebook with all code required for analyzing the data and creating a supervised machine learning algorithm.
+This project includes two Jupyter notebooks, three pickled files and one csv file.
+The .ipynb file titled 'dataset_creation.ipynb' contains the code that creates the csv file 'bike_sharing_dataset.csv' that is used by the file 'bike_sharing_demand.ipynb' to implement the ML algorithms.
+The three different .sav files include the best saved ML models.

 ## Results
 The main findings of the analysis will be published on [Medium](https://medium.com/@julia.nikulski).
 A short overview of the results shall be given here: